Our people are helping to solve the important problems of the 21st century.More about our solvers

 Delivering hospital tech for care patients can trust

 Janaina has a degree in nursing and over 10 years of experience in the healthcare sector, specialising in managing clinics, hospitals and healthcare technology.
+At PwC Brazil, Janaina has led projects related to the implementation of new technologies in healthcare to help deliver care patients can trust.
 She also has a background in coordination of patient care, overseeing quality and safety during surgical procedures.
 At PwC Brazil, Janaina has led projects related to the implementation of new technologies in healthcare — including implementing customer relationship management technology in one of the largest hospitals in Brazil and developing bot solutions for a call centre.
 Janaina is focused on looking for healthcare startups that can support our healthcare clients and reducing the risks involved in scheduling surgeries, mitigating non-compliances and financial losses.

 Leading player on Japan’s wheelchair basketball team, Shimpei Oikawa